The Power of Connection: Building Strong Relationships with Yourself and Others

 When we think about connection, our mind often jumps to connections outside of ourselves.
 We reflect on our personal relationships, whether they be with a parent, a lover, or friends.

 While our connections with others matter, building a meaningful connection with yourself is just as important.
-If there’s one person in life you should want a strong relationship with, let it be yourself.
+If there’s one person in life you should want a strong relationship with, let it be yourself, as this fosters personal growth.

 Why Self-Connection Matters